R-kill-9/xfce4-mkt/README.md

 - `Evidence` → for storing collected data, logs, and artifacts
 - `Utils` → for scripts, tools, and helper binaries

-Once the directories are created, the script launches an `xfce4-terminal` window with multiple tabs:
+Once the directories are created, the script launches an `qterminal` window with multiple tabs:
 - **Main** → the root project directory
 - **Evidence** → direct access to the evidence folder
 - **Utils** → direct access to the utilities folder